CompositeFlows/documentation-assembler-vsix/README.md

 - **Abstraction**: Hiding complex documentation details within a map and exposing that map's interface to other maps as a single step.
 - **Composition**: Composing a map of one or more other maps.

+### Releases
+- 0.2.0
+    - Map folders
+    - Intellisense and TextMate grammars for steps and variables